eo-agh/eo-course/docs/assets/lectures/lecture_1.md

 When electromagnetic waves interact with different materials, they exhibit **predictable behaviors**:

-1️⃣ **Reflection** – The wave bounces off a surface (important for optical remote sensing).
+a. **Reflection** – The wave bounces off a surface (important for optical remote sensing).
-2️⃣ **Absorption** – The wave's energy is absorbed by the material.
+b. **Absorption** – The wave's energy is absorbed by the material.
-3️⃣ **Scattering** – The wave changes direction randomly (e.g., atmospheric scattering).
+c. **Scattering** – The wave changes direction randomly (e.g., atmospheric scattering).
-4️⃣ **Transmission** – The wave passes through the material without being absorbed.
+d. **Transmission** – The wave passes through the material without being absorbed.
-5️⃣ **Emission & Re-emission** – The material releases stored energy as electromagnetic radiation.
+e. **Emission & Re-emission** – The material releases stored energy as electromagnetic radiation.

 These behaviors are critical in **remote sensing**, as they determine how energy interacts with Earth's surface and atmosphere, affecting how we interpret satellite imagery.